Guide

 Can Business Relief be combined with other IHT reliefs and exemptions?

-Yes, Business Relief can be used in conjunction with other forms of IHT relief, such as Spousal Exemption or annual gift allowance.
+Yes, Business Relief can be used in conjunction with other forms of IHT relief, such as Spousal Exemption or the annual gift allowance.
 This allows for a more comprehensive estate planning strategy.
 It's important to understand how different reliefs interact to maximise the benefits.

 Are all businesses eligible for Business Relief?